letoram/arcan/src/tools/waybridge/README.md

 on is how surfaces are allocated and how the surface allocation request are propagated.

-To debug, add WAYBRIDGE\_TRACE=level as env and very verbose call tracing will be added.
+To debug, add the -trace level argument and a call trace to stderr will be added that cover (based on level argument bitmask, so add the values):

-tracelevels (bitmask so add)
     1   - allocations only
     2   - digital input events
     4   - analog input events